Karda Constructions' Q3 profit surges over previous quarter

-New Delhi, Feb 15 (IANS) Real estate developer Karda Constructions Ltd has reported a 78 per cent growth in its net profits for the third quarter (Q3) of the current financial year (FY20-21) on a quarter-on-quarter (YoY) basis on the back of a strong recovery in the real estate sector post the ease in lockdown measures.
+New Delhi: Real estate developer Karda Constructions Ltd has reported a 78 per cent growth in its net profits for the third quarter (Q3) of the current financial year (FY20-21) on a quarter-on-quarter (YoY) basis on the back of a strong recovery in the real estate sector post the ease in lockdown measures.

 The company's net profit increased to Rs 3.74 crore in Q3 from Rs 2.1 crore in Q2.
 Total revenues also improved by 94 per cent in Q3 over Q2 revenues.